GovAuCSU/DRAT/README.md

 ]
 ```

-For this alpha build, the app only has one crawl plugin to look for Go-Dep file and extract dependency at the moment.
+This app currently support 3 types of crawler plugins for github projects: NPM, go-dep and ruby-gem

 ## DRAT Webapp
 Development for this app is currently on hold in favour of the drat-cli tool.